Lowland Brittle Fern (Southern Fragile Fern)

 Ferns have a two-part life cycle.
 The part we usually see is the sporophyte, a plant that produces spores.
 When a spore germinates in the right environment, it matures to become a gametophyte.
 In the wood-fern family, the gametophyte part of the life cycle is tiny, green, flat, heart- or kidney-shaped, and often has stalked glands for producing gametes (eggs and sperm).
 When eggs and sperm unite, they become a new sporophyte plant.

-This particular fern lives much like spring-blooming forest wildflowers, which carry out the business of living before forest trees grow new leaves and shade the forest floor.
+This particular fern lives much like spring-blooming forest wildflowers, which grow and reproduce before forest trees develop new leaves and shade the forest floor.
 Like spring beauty, dogtooth violet, bloodroot, and Dutchman’s breeches, this fern sprouts from its rootstock, grows leaves, collects sunlight energy, and reproduces in early spring when sunshine still reaches through the tree branches.
 Then its leaves wither and it rests until next spring.

 This is the little spring fern that fools your eyes when you’re hunting for morels in spring: on a bright spring day, its leaves cast ornate shadows.
 The honeycomb pattern of dark dots on tan, fallen leaves can look surprisingly like the dark-pitted texture of morels.
 And the ferns emerge about the same time as morels, too!